example42/puppet-ceilometer/README.md

           config_dir_recursion => false, # Default: true.
         }

-* Install extra packages (clients, plugins...).
-Can be an array.
-Default: client package.
+* Do not trigger a service restart when a config file changes.

         class { 'ceilometer':
-          extra_package_name    => [ 'python-ceilometer' , 'python-ceilometerclient' ],
+          config_dir_notify => '', # Default: Service[ceilometer]
         }

-* Use the additional example42 subclass for puppi extensions

-        class { 'ceilometer':
-          my_class => 'ceilometer::example42'
-        }

 ##Operating Systems Support

 This is tested on these OS:
-- RedHat osfamily 5 and 6
+- RedHat osfamily 6
-- Debian 6 and 7
-- Ubuntu 10.04 and 12.04
+- Ubuntu 12.04

 ##Development